mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 effectiveness of the algorithm until it eventually is no longer effective at mitigating more than 8 upsets.
 This was hypothesised to happen in the early stages of drafting the algorithm, so it's a positive sign to see it in reality.
 One of the biggest takeaways from this data is that single-voter TMR is not enough to mitigate _all_ SEUs, and is certainly not enough to mitigate multi-bit upsets (MBUs).
-For space-fairing applications, SEUs landing in the voter circuitry remains a serious issue, especially for smaller circuits.
+For space-faring applications, SEUs landing in the voter circuitry remains a serious issue, especially for smaller circuits.
 Based on the results available, it does appear that smaller circuits (such as the ones tested in this chapter) suffer more adversely from SEUs.
 It is likely that this issue becomes less serious on more complex circuits such as CPUs,